Kevin Hart: Upcoming projects

 In 2019, Hart signed on to star in and produce Monopoly.
-As of June 2023, Monopoly is still in development.
+As of June 2023, Monopoly was still in development.

 Laugh Out Loud Productions

 In 2017, Hart founded Laugh Out Loud (LOL), a global media and production company to provide opportunities for top comedic talent of all ethnicities worldwide.
 Originally partnered with Lionsgate, Hart became majority owner in 2019 after buying out most of Lionsgate's stake.
 LOL spans the full range of media channels, including digital, audio, linear and experiential, with four divisions: LOL Network, LOL Studios, LOL Audio and LOL X!

 Hart has aggressively expanded LOL's reach since its founding, securing partnership deals with PlutoTV, Roku, Snap, Facebook, Peacock, and YouTube.
-In 2020, he extended his company's agreement with Sirius XM.
+In 2020, he extended his company's agreement with SiriusXM.
 LOL has won numerous accolades, including nominations and awards from the Producers Guild of America, Critics' Choice Movie Awards, Realscreen, Streamy, and Webby.

 Known for content such as Cold As Balls, What the Fit, Die Hart, and more, LOL has amassed more than 1 billion video views across its digital platforms, and has worked with brand partners such as AT&T, Headspace, Lyft, Old Spice, P&G, and Viacom.

 LOL and production company Hartbeat Productions merged in April 2022, creating Hartbeat, which includes Hartbeat Studios, Hartbeat Media and Hartbeat Pulse.